status-im/status-mobile/doc/decisions/0013-tribute-to-talk.md

 Considering:
 - the absence of efficient ways to perform anonymous transactions (zk-snarks could be used in the future for that)
-- the impossibility to prove that a recipient has made an actual reply and not some kind of automated reply (captcha solution was proposed, but wouldn't be pratical until we can use a solution such as swarm feeds that allow users to make free updates to their captcha without on-chain transactions)
+- the impossibility to prove that a recipient has made an actual reply and not some kind of automated reply (captcha solution was proposed, but wouldn't be practical until we can use a solution such as swarm feeds that allow users to make free updates to their captcha without on-chain transactions)
 - the limited time to develop the feature

 We opted for a solution that: